• appointment@healthcheckbox.com

 PSN is a surgery and does not affect pregnancy or the movement of the uterus during labor.
 Two types of this procedure are:

-• A large cut in the abdomen is made in this procedure.
+• Laparotomy: A large cut in the abdomen is made in this procedure.

-• Menstrual period that is full of pain is treated by this surgery.
+• Women with Painful Periods: A Menstrual period that is full of pain is treated by this surgery.

-• PSN can be used to relieve pain due to these conditions.
+• Endometriosis and Adenomyosis Conditions: PSN can be used to relieve pain due to these conditions.

-• PSN can be used to relieve pain in the center of the pelvis.
+• Midline Pain: PSN can be used to relieve pain in the center of the pelvis.

 Risks that Increase Dysmenorrhea

-Menstrual period that is painful is termed as dysmenorrhea.
+Painful menstrual period is termed as dysmenorrhea.
 This varies from sharp pain to mild one.
 Symptoms like tiredness, headache, vomiting, and nausea can accompany this condition.

-A presacral neurectomy, is a nerve-cutting surgery where the side-effects can vary and are listed below as:
+A presacral neurectomy is a nerve-cutting surgery where the side effects can vary and are listed below:

 • A changed sensation of bladder fullness.